 The goal of this scheme is to show that environmental measures are also opportunities to create value and innovation for the bank.

 See the Press Release from the 3rd edition of the "Environmental Efficiency Prize" (not available in English).

 Our commitment to reduce our energy consumption is a day-to-day work.
 There is no conflict between our strategic objectives and our environmental objectives.
 Not only there is no conflict, but we can even use environmental initiatives to reach our objectives faster.

 Séverin Cabannes, Deputy Chief Executive Officer

-Internal Carbon Tax: a scheme that continues to create employees’ enthusiasm
+Internal Carbon Tax: 3 years after its launch, a scheme that continues to foster employees’ enthusiasm

 IT infrastructures account for nearly 50% of the Group’s energy consumption.
 In light of this fact the IT Division has adopted an environmental strategy that gives greater consideration to environmental aspects when managing its IT stock.